-Mitchell: Our city, one year, 778 murders
+Mitchell: Our city, one year, 780 murders

 But too many of us don’t see how the alienation of low-income black and brown people has attributed to the chaos we are now witnessing.

-That’s one reason why the Rev. Michael Pfleger planned a New Year’s Eve anti-violence and peace march along the Mag Mile rather than on the streets where most of the murders have occurred.
+That’s one reason why the Rev. Michael Pfleger led a New Year’s Eve anti-violence and peace march along the Mag Mile rather than on the streets where most of the murders have occurred.

 We are among the most segregated cities in America — and that’s become a big part of the problem.

-Note: Editor’s note: To memorialize the victims of Chicago’s most violent year in two decades, the Chicago Sun-Times wrapped Sunday’s print editions with 618 faces of the 780 people murdered citywide in 2016 — every victim’s photo that the newspaper could obtain.
-Columnist Mary Mitchell offers her take on steps to address the city’s violence problem here.
-To read more stories of homicide victims, go to the Homicide Watch Chicago website: homicides.suntimes.com.